My Hero (2024 film)

 My Hero is a 2024 Indian Kannada-language drama film written and directed by Avinash Vijaykumar in his directorial debut.
 The film stars Djilali Rez Kallah, Master Vedic Kushal, H. G. Dattatreya, Prakash Belawadi, Ankita Amar, and Eric Roberts.

 My Hero was released theatrically on 30 August 2024.

+Plot summary

+My Hero follows the emotional journey of a family coping with the challenges of memory loss caused by Alzheimer’s.
+Set against the backdrop of rarely explored locations in Madhya Pradesh, the film blends local and international perspectives to highlight themes of love, resilience, and social inequality.
+Told partly through the eyes of a young boy who has endured discrimination, the story emphasizes hope, faith, and the strength of human bonds.
+More than a film about illness, My Hero is a tribute to the human spirit and the enduring connections that help families face adversity together.